lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 3. EXCEPT (-)
 EXCEPT is an operator that only returns unique or exclusive data from the first table but not found in the second table.
 The term "unique or exclusive data" refers to data that has no equivalent in the second table.
+- Display numbers that exist in table_2 but not in table_1

 ```sql
 SELECT column-1, column-2, ..., column-n